Village Housing Handbook

 Automobile repairs and towing

 Extensive car repairs are not allowed on the premises.
 Vehicles that are not running and left in parking areas for more than two weeks at a time will be towed at the owner’s expense.
-Storage of non-operating vehicles or vehicls owned by third parties is not permitted.
+Storage of non-operating vehicles or vehicles owned by third parties is not permitted.

 Barbecue